tarantool/doc/doc/1.10/book/box/box_tuple.rst

         For details: see the description for ``operator``, ``field_no``, and ``value`` in the section :ref:`box.space.space-name:update{key, format,
         {field_number, value}...) <box_space-update>`.

+        If the original tuple comes from a space that has been formatted with a :ref:`format clause <box_space-format>`, the formatting will be preserved for the result tuple.

         :param string  operator: operation type represented in string (e.g.
                                  '``=``' for 'assign new value')